lukemorton/lukemorton.co.uk/posts/2013-09-23-hashes-for-data.md

 <script src="https://gist.github.com/DrPheltRight/6672861.js"></script>

-Surprise surprise I'm returning a hash here.
+Surprise surprise I'm returning a `Hash` here.
 Why is this cool?
 Because it's already independent of the data layer it just came from.
 It's not a Sequel dataset, or MongoDB cursor.
 It's a hash representing a record.
 Sequel and MongoDB even have nice ways of exporting records as hashes.
 And when you're testing, you can just make up hashes as you go along like my example above!